1968

 1966 to 1974 – Jimi Hendrix – Janis Joplin – Neil Young – The Flying Burrito Brothers – Jimmy Reed – Seals and Crofts and Richie Havens all played there.

-Ten Years After played here June 25th through the 29th 1968.
+Richie Havens played here June 25th through the 29th 1968.
 The Golden Bear was really a roadhouse and the band stayed in cabins which, to be fair, were sub-standard housing to say the least – complete with bugs of all sorts and cock-roaches scattering when lights were turned on.

 1974 to 1986 – Muddy Waters – Jerry Garcia – Patti Smith – Agent Orange – Arlo Guthrie – Maria Muldaur and Peter Gabriel played here.
 The last band to perform at the Golden Bear was Robin Trower.